-First line of defense: Risks naturally arise out of Aegon Nederland's business activities, in particular through the sales and administrative processing of insurance policies, and balance sheet and capital management.
+First line of defense: Risks naturally arise out of Aegon Spaarkas's business activities, in particular through the sales and administrative processing of insurance policies and balance sheet and capital management.
 Business management is directly responsible for the processes on which achievement of the company's objectives depends.
 They are responsible for risk identification, risk assessment and, especially, the control of all material risks in their area of activity, consistent with applicable risk tolerances and risk policies.
-B. System of governance C.